ArthurGareginyan/my-custom-functions/readme.txt

 >
 >* [Donate](http://www.arthurgareginyan.com/donate.html) to support ongoing development.
 Your contribution would be greatly appreciated.
 >* [Rate and Review](https://wordpress.org/support/view/plugin-reviews/my-custom-functions?rate=5#postform) this plugin.
->* [Share with me](mailto:arthurgareginyan@gmail.com) if you have any ideas or suggestions to make this plugin better.
+>* [Share with me](mailto:arthurgareginyan@gmail.com) or view the [GitHub Repo](https://github.com/ArthurGareginyan/my-custom-functions) if you have any ideas or suggestions to make this plugin better.

 == Installation ==